Skip to main content

 2. Calculate the font size based on the available width for the longest possible number.

-The first step is usually accurate for numerical variables with good metadata.
-However, it becomes more challenging for String variables without knowledge about the data's domain.
+The first step is typically accurate for numerical variables with good metadata However, it becomes more challenging for String variables when there is no knowledge about the data's domain.

-In these cases, you might know best about how long a number or text will actually be.
+So in some cases, you may know best how long a number or text will actually be.
 Use this option to override the first step.
-It ensures that a number or text with the specified character count will always be displayed.
+This ensures that a number or text with the specified character count is always displayed.

 Elements